After the blizzard, the big chill as East Coast digs out

 Associated Press

-BOSTON (AP) — Gusty winds and falling temperatures plunged the East Coast into a deep freeze as people dig out after a powerful nor’easter dumped mounds of snow, flooded coastlines and knocked out power to tens of thousands.
+BOSTON (AP) — Gusty winds and falling temperatures plunged the East Coast into a deep freeze Sunday as people started digging out after a powerful nor’easter dumped mounds of snow, flooded coastlines and knocked out power to tens of thousands.

-Dangerous wind chills fell below zero in many locations across the region on Sunday after the storm dumped snow from Virginia to Maine.
-Philadelphia and New York had plenty of snow, but Massachusetts bore the brunt of the storm, with the town of Sharon getting more than 30 inches (76 centimeters) of snow before the storm moved out.
+Dangerous wind chills fell below zero in many locations across the region after the storm dumped snow from Virginia to Maine.
+Philadelphia and New York had plenty of snow, but Massachusetts bore the brunt of the storm, with the neighboring towns of Sharon and Stoughton getting more than 30 inches (76 centimeters) of snow before the storm moved out.

-The wind continued raging as over 100,000 lost power, mostly in Massachusetts, hampering crews’ ability to work on overhead lines.
+More than 100,000 lost power at the height of the storm, mostly in Massachusetts.
+The outages in Massachusetts had dropped to fewer than 50,000 by mid-day Sunday, mostly on hard hit Cape Cod.
 No other states reported widespread outages.

+Utility Eversource said Sunday it had 1,700 crews working to restore electricity in Massachusetts, and expected everyone to have power back by late Monday.

 Forecasters watched closely for new snowfall records, especially in Boston.
 The Boston area’s modern snowfall record for a winter storm is 27.6 inches (70 centimeters), set in 2003.